ossf/wg-supply-chain-integrity/README.md

 ## Mission

-**Make adopting OpenSSF security tooling the easy default for open-source maintainers.**
+**Make adopting OpenSSF security tooling the easy default for open source maintainers.**

 The Supply Chain Integrity Working Group is the OpenSSF front door for maintainers adopting security tooling — a brokering layer that routes maintainer needs to the right sibling WG, sponsors Technical Initiatives whose value is friction reduction, and turns the OpenSSF Technical Vision and the OSPS Baseline into a low-friction adoption path.